SPECTACULAR ECONOMIC NEWS….

 CREDIT AND DEBT

 Credit and debt are based on the idea that one can get a result, a product or service today and pay for it tomorrow.
 Lets examine this from the Universe’s perspective.
-Lets say that I am a farmer, and I have a field that normally yields 10,000 bushels of corn, at harvest time, the end of the growing season.
-It’s planting time, now.
-But a lot is happening in my family.
-I haven’t had a vacation in nine years.
-Our daughter is getting married, and we want to participate, and my brother needs help building a house, not to mention the second well I need to drill.
+Lets say I am a farmer, and I have a field that normally yields 10,000 bushels of corn, at harvest time, the end of the growing season.
+It’s springtime, now.
+A lot is happening in my family this year, what with my daughter getting married, my parents moving out of state, and helping my brother build a house, not to mention the second well I need to drill.

 I walk out to my field.
 I look to the sky and I say: “Universe, I’m really busy this summer and don’t have time to do everything.
 Would you give me my normal 10,000 bushels of corn, now?
 Next year I’ll rent an extra field and plant twice as many seeds to repay you”.

 Ludicrous, isn’t it?
 No farmer in his right mind would do it.
 Why?
 Because the farmer, and you and I, understand, intuitively, that the Universe is a “pre-pay” system.
 The result comes after the seeds are planted, they are watered and given nutrients, they receive sunlight and warmth, and they mature over a period of time.
 Everything in the Universe works this way.
-The result comes after the crude oil is refined, the parts are assembled for the television and the airplane or the road is paved.
+The result comes after the crude oil is refined, the television and the airplane are built or the road is paved.

 Credit, therefore, is a delusion, with no basis in reality whatsoever.
 It is a made-up, fanciful idea of how things work.
 It has no justification in reality.
 It is not designed to share the benefits of humanity’s great productive capacity.
 It is only a way to make money, and to gain an advantage over others.
 Debt is a form of enslavement, pure and simple, sanitized and sanctified to be sure: “You must pay your just debts”.
 But debt is enslavement, none the less.